Cumuluz Translate Implementation Guide

 This guide therefore treats the R4 target profile as part of the public contract.
 The client must choose which R4 family it wants, and the service must return output that fits that family.

-The Two Target Families
+Main Target Families

 • nl-core 2020